mahouboy23/IB-notes/IB MANAGEMENT.md

     - Manage system settings such as academic year, trimester dates, and default grading scales.
     - Configure access permissions and security settings, including password policies and session timeouts.
-    - Handle backup and recovery options for the database to prevent data loss.

 ## Database and System Integration